Snapshot (Sylvia album)

-Snapshot is a studio album by American singer, Sylvia.
-It was released in May 1983 by RCA Records and was her third studio album.
+Snapshot is a studio album by American singer, Sylvia, released in May 1983 by RCA Records and was her third studio album.
 It consisted of ten tracks, six of which were written by Kye Fleming and Dennis Morgan.
 The selection featured a variety of songs with unique themes and received a positive critical response.
 Snapshot became her third top ten disc on the US country LP's chart and spawned three singles that became top ten US-Canadian songs: the title track, "The Boy Gets Around" and "I Never Quite Got Back (From Loving You)".

 Background, recording and content

 In 1979, Sylvia secured a recording contract with RCA Records in Nashville, Tennessee and by 1981, she found commercial success with songs like "Drifter".
 It was followed in 1982 by her second album, Just Sylvia, which featured the crossover country song, "Nobody".
 It would be followed by her third studio album, Snapshot.
 The album was recorded at Music City Music Hall in Nashville and was produced entirely by Tom Collins.
-In an interview with the Albany Sunday Herald, Sylvia described the album's style has being "my natural progression of becoming more upbeat".
+In an interview with the Albany Sunday Herald, Sylvia described the album's style as being "my natural progression of becoming more upbeat".
 Snapshot consisted of ten tracks, seven of which were written by Kye Fleming and Dennis Morgan.
 The songs featured various story lines, including a song about the American Civil War ("Bobby's in Vicksburg"), a song about a spouse whose husband is cheating on her ("Snapshot") and a love song ("Jason").